 Your study will lead to a broad range of academic skills that are valuable in many professions, both in and beyond the criminal justice sector.
-The PLC option offers the Certificate of Knowledge in Policing, which may support entry to a police career.
 Alternatively you could enter occupations in counter fraud (public and private sector), law enforcement such as customs and excise, crime prevention and community safety.

 This degree will also prepare you for an Master's degree.
 Having undertaken a major research project for your dissertation, you might also be interested in undertaking a research degree.